 My first summer job way back when was at an industrial distribution warehouse.
 One of my jobs was sweeping the concrete floors.
 I swept and swept, but there was always what seemed like a never ending cycle of more and more dust.
 It got all over everything.
 Where was all of this dust coming from?

-That dust, which gets all over everything, comes from calcium hydroxide, a soft byproduct of concrete hydration.
-Proper floor finishing and curing helps minimize dusting, but won’t eliminate it.
-The weaker the wearing surface, the more dust you get.
-Also, the older the wearing surface, the more dust you get.
+The dust, which gets all over everything, comes from calcium hydroxide, a soft byproduct of concrete hydration.
+Over time the wearing surface gets weaker and the amount of dust you get increases.
 Concrete floors are filled with microscopic pores.
 Each pore has edges which abrasion can break off.
 Time, traffic and abrasion combine to break off concrete pore edges, contributing to dusting.

 Result: Hard, dense floor and no dusting.

 Reducing dust in a large facility like a warehouse or distribution center achieves a more professional aesthetic, makes a safer work environment, and can help you maintain OSHA silica dust compliance.
 Additional advantages of a sealed concrete floor include:

 - Shinier appearance if it is burnished at time of application

 - Sealed floors deter the concrete from staining

 - Safer working surface

 What to Look For in a Hardener/Densifier/Sealer

 - Easy spray or brush-on application.
 No scrubbing or rinsing off excess needed.